frictionlessdata/tableschema-php/.github/pull_request_template.md

 ---

-Please preserve this line to notify @OriHoch (maintainer of this repository)
+Please preserve this line to notify @OriHoch (lead of this repository)